javierli0829/secondhandbooks/README.md

 ### 5. Search a book by keywords in the description (GET)
 For example, if you want to search a book whose description contains 'science', please go http://localhost:8000/book/ and click the 'Filters' icon on the page.
 Then use the search function. <br /><br />

-## If you want to update and delete data, you can use other ways to send http requests from the :
+## If you want to update and delete data, you can use other ways to send http requests from the frontend:

 ### 6. Delete a book (DELETE)
 For example, you can issue a DELETE request to the following url